Lesson n°6

 Let's go ahead and implement this model.
 We can generate a new model with the following command:

-bin/rails rails generate model Session user:references
+bin/rails generate model Session user:references

 bin/rails db:migrate